hackolade/docs/Studio/Submitforreview.md

 # Submit for review

-The peer review feature is a very popular extension to Git that is supported by most of the repository hubs.&nbsp; It allows changes made by a user to be reviewed and approved by another user before being merged into a target branch.&nbsp; This page describes how you can propose and collaborate on changes to a repository. &nbsp;
+The peer review feature is a very popular collaboration extension to Git, supported by most of the repository hubs.&nbsp; It allows changes made by a user to be submitted for review and approval by another user before being merged into a target branch. &nbsp;

 &nbsp;

-Changes are proposed in a branch, to ensure that the target branch only contains finished and approved work.&nbsp; Anyone with read access to a repository is allowed to submit changes for review.
+Changes to data models are proposed in a branch, to ensure that the target branch only contains finished and approved work.&nbsp; Anyone with read access to a repository is allowed to submit changes for review.

 &nbsp;